thesigns/Fit/README.md

     fit init 1981.05.27 male 175cm 108.6kg

-Executing this command creates a Fit repository in the current directory and stores the initial values.
+Executing this command creates a Fit repository in the current directory and stores some initial values.
 For convenience, you may execute this command in the highest-level directory you prefer.
 Fit commands will operate in all subdirectories within this hierarchy.

 **Both metric and imperial unit system is supported.
 You must specify the unit abbreviation with every value, without any spaces.**